lawtj/backend_frontend_test/frontend/README.md

 There is also a svelte api route for server functions.

-We want to be able to call all of these separately, in both prod and dev, from the svelte frontend.
+We want to be able to call all of these separately, in both     d and dev, from the svelte frontend.
 We can manage this with env variables.

 Code looks like this: